 - Quit sugary sodas

 - Quit using your car when you could walk

 There are also healthy habits that cost more than they need to.
 If you have a gym subscription, consider ditching it and working out at home.
 You can do incredible things with ordinary body weight based exercises – no expensive equipment needed – and it takes just 20 minutes a day.
 You save on health care and gym fees!

 Healthy homemade food is cheaper than processed food or fast food.
 Not only will you save on your monthly food bill, you’ll also stay healthier and save on medical bills.

 And if you have a few pounds to shed, just switching to food made from scratch could help you lose that extra weight, avoiding health-risks like diabetes that will cost you money and take years off your life-expectancy.

 Put an end to food waste by actually planning your breakfasts, lunches, and dinners as well as your snacks.
 That way, you won’t buy more than you need or buy something just because it looks nice and never get around to using it.
 If you can save just $20 a week, you will have saved over $1,000 by the end of the year.

 What have you insured, and how much it is costing you?
 You’ll be surprised to know how many people are over-insured.
 There are policies that you really need, but if you can get similar cover elsewhere, ask your insurers for a better deal.
 If they won’t match the prices you found elsewhere, switch to the lower-priced insurer.

-If you really need all that entertainment, switch to streaming, but chances are, you’d spend more quality time with your family if you watched less movies and TV.
+If you really need all that entertainment, switch to streaming, but chances are you’d spend more quality time with your family if you watch fewer movies and TV.
 If you don’t mind watching older movies, there are some real classics available free on YouTube.

 Too much too soon?